fbpx

 Many students with learning disorders have problems with ordering — either ordering things in time (temporal ordering), sequence (sequential ordering), or ordering things in physical space (spatial ordering).

-Graphomotor function is the use of the neuromuscular system to effectively maneuver a pen or pencil and put letters and words on paper.
+Graphomotor function refers to using muscles in the fingers and hands to form letters easily and legibly and to maintain a comfortable grip on a writing instrument.
 Children with graphomotor problems struggle with this, especially as assignment length increases.
 In addition, this function affects a student’s ability to keep pace with the flow of ideas.

 Graphomotor skills include gross and fine motor skills.
 These two motor skills work together to provide coordination.